NCAS-CMS/um-training/practicals/source/further-exercises-2.rst

 Here's just a taste of how to get this working in your suite.

-Set the suite to run for 6 hours with an appropriate cycling frequency, then check that ``OpenMP`` is switched on as this is needed for the IO servers to work.
+Set the suite to run for 1 day with an appropriate cycling frequency, then check that ``OpenMP`` is switched on as this is needed for the IO servers to work.

 .. hint::
    Search for ``openmp`` in the rose edit GUI